rbenrax/upyOS/README.md

 Adapted by rbenrax, source available in https://github.com/rbenrax/smolOS, based in Krzysztof Krystian Jankowski work available in smol.p1x.in/os/

-:

-Adapted by rbenrax, source available in https://github.com/rbenrax/smolOS, based in Krzysztof Krystian Jankowski work available in smol.p1x.in/os/

 Explanation:

 The objective is to provide one more layer to micropython that allows us to manage a microcontroller in a similar way to what we use every day in a common computer, with the use of more simple programs that can be complemented in a more flexible way, obviously at the cost of lower performance and efficiency, but giving more facilities for those who start using microcontrollers.